kaltokri/just-the-docs-test/docs/plugins/punishment.md

 # Plugin "Punishment"

 The DCSServerBot auto-ban, auto-kick, auto-move-back-to-spectators module, based on the players behaviour and the configuration described in here.
-The ideas of this plugin are based on [Slmod](https://github.com/mrSkortch/DCS-SLmod).
+The ideas of this plugin are based on [SLMod].
 Thanks to Speed for his awesome solution!

 ## Configuration

-The punishment is configured with a file named config\punishment.json.
+The punishment is configured with a file named `config\punishment.json`.
 You'll find a sample file in that directory:

 ```json
 {
   "configs": [